Cleveland General Hospital, the predecessor of Saint Luke’s Medical Center, is born.

-The board conducts its first formal assessment.
-As a result, a revised mission statement is adopted: “The Saint Luke’s Foundation of Cleveland, Ohio, reinvests its resources to provide leadership and support for the improvement and transformation of the health and well-being of individuals, families and communities of Greater Cleveland.”
+The board revises the mission statement: “The Saint Luke’s Foundation of Cleveland, Ohio, reinvests its resources to provide leadership and support for the improvement and transformation of the health and well-being of individuals, families and communities of Greater Cleveland.”

 The board refines the Foundation’s focus areas to include health and health care, human services and neighborhood empowerment.

 The Foundation makes a grant of $1.3 million to the Healthy Kids in Healthy Homes Initiative, a public-private partnership mobilized to reduce the prevalence of childhood lead poisoning.